Rest? You've got to be kidding.

 You can even take a shortcut with the cookies you make for your cookie exchange contribution.
 No one will be able to tell these tasty cookies started with a cake mix.Jiffy Peanut Butter Cup Cookies

-1 cup chunk-style peanut butter
+1 cup chunk-style peanut butter1/2 cup shortening

 1 2-layer yellow cake mix